tejasupmanyu/assignment-trello/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To learn React, check out the [React documentation](https://reactjs.org/).